RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-drill-answer.md

 After you apply the pod, use <code>kubectl get pods</code> to view the status.
 You will see that the pod is not ready, and has a status of Init:ImagePullBackOff.
 Note that the "Init:" prefix implies that this is a failure with the init container not one of the normal containers in the pod.

-<pre class="wp-block-code"><code>$ kubectl get pods
+<pre class="wp-block-code"><code>$ kubectl get pods debug-pod1

-NAME         READY   STATUS                  RESTARTS   AGE debug-pod1   0/1     Init:ImagePullBackOff   0          43s
+NAME         READY   STATUS              RESTARTS   AGE debug-pod1   0/1     Init:ErrImagePull   0          17s

 $
 </code></pre>